 While it is important to be healthy when you undergo elective surgery, a minor cold might not require rescheduling.
-The timing and the severity of the illness is important in making the decision to postpone a procedure, and patient safety is always my priority when I weigh the options.
+The timing and the severity of the illness are important in making the decision to postpone a procedure, and patient safety is always my priority when I weigh the options.

 If you’re unsure about whether or not to contact us, I recommend erring on the side of caution.
 The earlier we hear from patients about potential illness, the sooner we can determine whether surgery needs to be rescheduled.
+VeryWell Health offers additional information about symptoms and conditions that may warrant rescheduling your procedure.

-Staying Healthy Before Surgery
+Tips for Staying Healthy Before Surgery

 Being proactive when it comes to your health is always a good idea.
-It especially holds true if you’re planning elective surgery during the fall or winter, when co-workers, family, and friends are more likely to get sick.
+It especially holds true if you’re planning elective surgery during the fall or winter when co-workers, family, and friends are more likely to get sick.
 Here are a few simple tips to help you avoid becoming ill:

 - Increase vitamin C: Consuming foods rich in vitamin C or taking supplements can boost your immune system.